 Trailing the Red Sox by 15˝ games in the AL East after playing just sixty-nine games, the last-place Orioles fire Sam Perlozzo as the team's manager.
 Bullpen coach Dave Trembley is named as the interim manager in the midst of an O's eight-game losing streak as the club embarks on a West Coast road trip.

-R.A.
-Dickey throws his second consecutive one-hitter when he allows only a fifth-inning single by Wilson Betemit in the Mets' 5-0 victory over Baltimore at Citi Field.
+Allowing only a fifth-inning single by Wilson Betemit in the Mets' 5-0 victory over Baltimore at Citi Field, R.A.
+Dickey throws his second consecutive one-hitter, becoming the first pitcher to record back-to-back one-hit games since Dave Stieb accomplished the feat in 1988.
 The 37 year-old knuckleball pitcher, who hasn't allowed an earned run in 42.2 innings, also limited Tampa Bay to a lone safety in his last start.